developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/cardreader/index.md

 The encrypted data is supported only on the card readres that are configured for encryption.
 Since the encrypted data might contain unreadable characters sometimes it is recommended to use only JSON object method rather than JavaScript '%s' notation.

 ### Navigation to URL on ReadEvent
-Because encrypted card data can contain characters not accepted in a URL the ReadEvent should be handled entirely in either JavaScript or Ruby.
+Because encrypted card data can contain characters not accepted in a URL the ReadEvent should be handled entirely in JavaScript.

 ## Requirements